phrase/ngx-translate-phraseapp/README.md

 # ngx-translate-phraseapp

-ngx-translate-phraseapp is an addon for ngx-translate that lets you connect localized Angular applications to the PhraseApp In-Context Editor.
+ngx-translate-phraseapp is an addon for ngx-translate that lets you connect localized Angular applications to the Phrase In-Context Editor.

 ## Prerequisites